ltlian/ExampleSandbox/README.md

 # Sandbox API

-A reference project for setting up a .NET5 Web API.
+A reference project for setting up a .NET5 Web API with unit tests, Swagger, and Application insights.

 ## Enable request logging